 - If you're based in Scotland or Ireland, are ultra-fit, like climbing mountains and tramping through bogs: have you considered joining the Rough Crew?

 - Every year we run indoor events such as the BSBI Exhibition Meeting - if you have an interesting botanical story to tell, we'll offer you free exhibition space or put your name forward for a speaking slot!
 And we could always do with more help behind the scenes to prepare name badges, upload Powerpoints or set up and dismantle the exhibits.

 - BSBI has four committees who oversee activity in the following areas: Training & Education; Publications; Meetings & Communications; and Recording & Research.
 Although vacancies don't arise all that often, we are always keen to hear from BSBI members who feel they have particular expertise in one of these four areas.

-- Check out also the two volunteer vacancies currently being advertised on our Vacancies page: one for a Company Secretary and one for a Treasurer.
-Do you have the skills to apply for one of these posts?
+- Check out also the volunteer vacancy currently being advertised on our Vacancies page for a Treasurer.
+Do you have the skills to apply for this post?

 - Or if you are an IT whizz kid or are great at marketing, fund-raising, developing apps or producing videos, and would like to offer your services - we'd love to hear from you!